The Principal Loyalty Benchmark Becomes the Tradeoff

 The audit-grade sentence is: Li and Shi's arXiv:2606.30383 defines multi-party principal loyalty, introduces PrincipalBench as a 75-item multi-turn benchmark with leak probes, dual judges, and an integrity-audit gate, reports a 13-subject split between selective and over-refusing models, tests a seven-rule prompt scaffold and per-token-KL distillation, and argues that both move along a leak/over-refusal frontier rather than crossing it.

-The practical receipt is: do not deploy an outward-facing agent unless the record shows whose side it is on, what it is allowed to reveal, what it is allowed to concede, when it must ask the principal, and how over-refusal is measured alongside leakage.
+Do not deploy an outward-facing agent unless the record shows whose side it is on, what it is allowed to reveal, what it is allowed to concede, when it must ask the principal, and how over-refusal is measured alongside leakage.

 Sources